ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 #### **Struct Composition**

-Structs can be composed of one another.
+Structs can be composed of one another through anonymous fields.

-For example, here we have a struct called `Animal`:
+For example, here we have a struct called `Animal` that has a `Talk` method:
 ```go
 type Animal struct {
   sound string